Apply for help with gaining new skills and knowledge to serve your community

 For vocational courses, if we can give you a grant, we will email you to confirm this and arrange payment.
 If we cannot give you a grant, we will email you to let you know.

 For academic courses, your application will go through a shortlisting and interview process.
-If successful, we will email you to confirm this and arrange payment.
+If you are successful, we will email you to confirm this and arrange payment.
 If we cannot give you a grant, we will email you to let you know.

 How many times can I apply?